International Experience by L’École de design

 90 partner schools on four continents work closely with the permanent international relations department.
 70 to 80 students are hosted in Nantes each year, while our students are hosted in the partner institutions.
 Programs taught in English with an international scope are organized in the school and are aimed at a diverse audience:

 - 3rd year of the international DN MADE, Undergraduate National Diploma in 3 years.
-Specific program of undergraduate studies combining international exchange students and French students, which offers 3 specializations: Space Design, Object Design and Digital Design.
+Specific program of undergraduate studies combining international exchange students and French students, which offers 3 specializations: Retail & Interior Design, Industrial Products and Digital Media Design.

 - The school also organizes international workshops with the teaching staff from partner institutions on its various campuses.